History of Panama: After Noriega (1989–present)

 During her administration, Moscoso tried to strengthen social programs, especially for child and youth development, protection, and general welfare.
 Education programs have also been highlighted.
 More recently, Moscoso focused on bilateral and multilateral free trade initiatives with the hemisphere.
 Moscoso's administration successfully handled the Panama Canal transfer and has been effective in administering of the Canal.

 Panama's official counternarcotics cooperation has historically been excellent.
 For example, officials of the US Drug Enforcement Administration praised the role of Noriega prior to his falling-out with the US over his own drug dealing.
 The Panamanian Government expanded money-laundering legislation and concluded with the US a Counternarcotics Maritime Agreement and a Stolen Vehicles Agreement.
 The Panamanian Government has enforced intellectual property rights and concluded the very important Bilateral Investment Treaty Amendment with the US and an agreement with the Overseas Private Investment Corporation (OPIC).
 The Moscoso administration was very supportive of the United States in combating international terrorism.

 In 2004, Martín Torrijos again ran for president and won the election.
 In 2009, conservative supermarket magnate Ricardo Martinelli won a landslide victory in the presidential election and he succeeded president Martín Torrijos.
 Five years later, President Martinelli was succeeded by Juan Carlos Varela, the winner of 2014 election.
 In July 2019, Laurentino "Nito" Cortizo of the Democratic Revolution Party (PRD) was sworn in as the new President of Panama, after winning the May 2019 presidential election.
 On 1 July 2024, José Raúl Mulino was sworn in as Panama's new president.
 Mulino, a close ally of former president Ricardo Martinelli, won the presidential election in May 2024.
-Increased immigration of Chinese to Panama soon rapidly made the Chinese in Panama form 4% of the population, supplanting the natives, of which, they are accused by the United States under President Donald Trump of militarily working for China amidst the strategic Panama Canal which form the fulcrum of trade in the Americas.
+Due to immigration of Chinese to Panama over 150 years, the Chinese in Panama now form up to 6% of the population.
+That number may be higher but it is unknown due to successful assimilation.
+However, the less assimilated still face social and political barriers.
+They are accused by the United States under President Donald Trump of militarily working for China amidst the strategic Panama Canal which form the fulcrum of trade in the Americas.